We’re changing how we generate power to better protect the environment and meet changing regulatory requirements.

-Right now, conventional coal makes up 31% of our generation capacity in Saskatchewan.
-However, Federal regulations on greenhouse gas emissions have changed.
+Federal regulations on greenhouse gas (GHG) emissions have changed.
 This means we need to change the way we generate power.

-We’re working to reduce our greenhouse gas emissions by 40% from 2005 levels by 2030, and considering ways to further reduce emissions by 2050.
+We’re working to reduce our greenhouse gas emissions by at least 50% from 2005 levels by 2030.
+Going even further, we’re working towards net zero GHG emissions by 2050.

 Why Reducing Emissions Matters

-Emissions, including those from the generation of electricity, can have important impacts to:
+Emissions, including those from the generation of power, can have important impacts to:

 - natural resources